softgraph/rpi-device-utils/local/midi-mon/README.md

 ### USB Midi Device

 - You can use `aconnect -l` command to see which MIDI devices and ports are available.
+  - ALSA sequencer connection manager (`aconnect`) is a utility to connect and disconnect two existing ports on ALSA sequencer system.
 - Examples:

 ```shell